Hiring a French language assistant in Canada

 The general objective of the French language assistant program is to make it possible for Canadian institutions of learning to offer their students an open view of the French-speaking world and insight into the culture of the country of Molière, Hugo, and Zola.

 This program also offers mobility opportunities for French students who are interested in Canada.
-It gives them a chance to continue their professional development, added undeniable added value to their post-secondary studies and their future career as an educator.
+It gives them a chance to continue their professional development, add undeniable added value to their post-secondary studies and their future career as an educator.

 Assistants: profile and responsibilities

 The role of an assistant is to improve students’ communication skills (especially oral communication) and to familiarize them with French culture.
-Over the course of the 12–15 hours worked each week, assistants support French teachers, whether in a full-class setting or working with small, separate groups.
+Over the course of the 12–25 hours worked each week, assistants support French teachers, whether in a full-class setting or working with small, separate groups.

 As young people and students, assistants are in a position to add a dimension of fun to learning, to moderate sociocultural debates on topics of interest to children and teenagers, and to encourage students to express themselves verbally.